wiklundm/arcticsleddogclub/README.md

 The text is centered on all devices.
 The text is bold and easy to read.
 The e-mail adress is a clickable link with blue underlining and when clicked, a new e-mail opens up in the users e-mailprogram.
-The background-image comes from IStock and also follows the theme of winter.
 The contact section has fullt viewport width.
 The text stays centered in all scrensizes.
+The background-image comes from IStock and also follows the theme of winter.
+It covers the full viewport width.
 ![Screenshot of the Contact section](assets/docs/contact.jpg)

 ### The Footer